particle-iot/device-os/README.md

 This is the main source code repository of the Spark Core firmware libraries.

-*Photon users:* This firmware library is _not_ yet updated for the Photon; following these instructions with the Photon will not work.
-DO NOT program your Photon with this firmware.
-We are waiting for legal approval from Broadcom on some open source libraries, at which point we will be publishing the open source firmware for the Photon; we hope that will be available in the next couple of weeks.
+*Photon users:* This firmware branch is _not_ yet updated for the Photon; For the latest (0.4.0) firmware that is compatible with the Photon, please switch to the [develop branch](https://github.com/spark/firmware/tree/develop).

 This firmware depends on two other libraries: the [Spark Common Library](http://www.github.com/spark/core-common-lib) and the [Spark Communication Library](http://www.github.com/spark/core-communication-lib)